 Sync file attachments

 By default, attached files are synced as a list of links in a task's description.
-You can easily tweak this behavior for each tool in your Sync settings.
+You can easily tweak this behavior for each tool in your flow settings.